New Year, New You?

 For example, one habit I am going to work on this year is waking up earlier.
 To be specific 6:00 am Monday thru Thursday.
 This is going to help me do other things that I would like, such as work out, have a consistent devotional time, and organize my day.
 I believe this one goal will affect countless areas of my life.
 It's one thing, like adding a degree to make water boil, that will create an environment for change to become contagious.

-So what would you like to be different in 2018 compared to previous years?
+So what would you like to be different this year compared to previous years?

 Become financially secure?